• Skip to main content

 winged Victory of Samothrace 700 x 425

-The Winged Victory of Samothrace is, in my opinion, the greatest sculpture in the Louvre which makes it one of the greatest in history.
-It is rivaled by few but likely the Lacöon Group in the Vatican Museums, and David in Accademia.
+The Winged Victory of Samothrace is, in my opinion, the greatest sculpture in the Louvre, which makes it one of the greatest in history.
+It’s rivaled by few with the exception of possibly the Lacöon Group in the Vatican Museums and David in Accademia.

 Ancient Sculptors vs Renaissance, Baroque, and Beyond Sculptors

-It is important to note that the art of sculpting stone reached its pinnacle in Ancient Roman times around the 2nd century A.D.
-Yes, “our” era does include incredible sculptors such as Michelangelo, Bernini, and Antonio Canova who are arguably the three best sculptors of stone in the last 500 or so years.
-That said, there would have been 100s who could have equalled them in Rome in the 2nd century A.D.
+It’s important to note that the art of sculpting stone reached its pinnacle in ancient Roman times around the second century A.D.
+Yes, “our” era does include incredible sculptors like Michelangelo, Bernini, and Antonio Canova who are arguably the three best sculptors of stone in the last 500 or so years.
+That said, there would have been 100s who could have been their equal in Rome in the second century A.D.

 You have to imagine that the Romans dominated Europe for a thousand years.
-When they were defeated in the 5th century by the Goths, they would have destroyed the city.
-The remains we have left would be the scraps left over, yet the bottom of this list is dominated by ancient sculptures.
+When they were defeated in the fifth century by the Goths, they would have destroyed the city.
+What remains would be the scraps left over, yet the bottom of this list is dominated by ancient sculptures.

 For me, Winged Victory of Samothrace is the best because it passes a few difficult tests.